DusBaja/ivs_path_generation/README.md

 (X_{t_1},\ldots,X_{t_H}).
 $$

 The distinctive feature of the Cont–Vuletić approach is that static arbitrage is imposed at the **path-selection level**.
-For each candidate trajectory \(\omega_i\), a cumulative penalty
+For each candidate trajectory $\omega_i$, a cumulative penalty

 $$
 \phi(\omega_i)